LijunChang/ECo-Decompose/README.md

 ```
 make
 ```
-It generates an executable "eco_decompose"
+It generates an executable "eco_decompose".

 ## 1. Run kecc-space

 ```
 ./eco_decompose -g datasets/CA-GrQc/ -a kecc-space -k 10
 ```
+Note that, the fourth parameter is an integer that specifies the value of k.

-## 2. Run eco-dcs
+## 2. Run eco-decompose-dcs

 ```
 ./eco_decompose -g datasets/CA-GrQc/ -a eco-decompose-dcs